Using Quantum Computers

 Goal

-Set up and run a hybrid quantum/classical workflow where selected parts of the computation (e.g., sampling) run on an actual quantum hardware, while the rest of the computation runs on classical infrastructure.
+Set up and run a hybrid quantum/classical workflow where selected parts of the computation (e.g., sampling) run on actual quantum hardware, while the rest of the computation runs on classical infrastructure.

 When to Use Real Hardware